Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Discussion: Origin of the twist and untwist of moir e structures locally

-with $n$ the surface number density of charge-hole pairs and $\epsilon=7.5$ the dielectric permittivity of the bilayer \cite{yan2015dielectric, wang2019optical}.
-The capacitor model implies that the carrier density excited by our pump laser corresponds to a pressure of 0.3 GPa, which is consistent with the pressures estimated from our UED data (0.4 GPa for $2^\circ$ WSe$_2$/MoSe$_2$ and 0.3 GPa for $57^\circ$ WSe$_2$/MoSe$_2$).
-The quadratic dependence in Eq.~\eqref{capacitor} implies that this component of the driving force decays twice as fast as the carrier population.

-After a few ps following initial excitation, the cooling and decay of charge carriers efficiently reduces the population of electrons and holes.
-The population decay of charge carriers is fast, a picture that is validated by a complementary time-resolved angle-resolved photoemission spectroscopy (trARPES) measurement included in the Extended Data, carried out under similar wavelength, fluences, and temperature, on a separate 3$^\circ$ twisted MoSe$_2$/WSe$_2$ heterobilayer.
-The trARPES results demonstrate that K point electrons decay with a time constant of 0.6 ps while the VB holes at the K point exhibit biexponential decay with a fast $\sim 2$ ps component and a slower $> 5$ ps component.
-The fast decay of K point electrons is due to the relaxation to the CB minimium at the Q point, which is located outside the field of view in our UED data \cite{GillenCalculation}.
-On the other hand, the VB maximum is located at the K point.\cite{GillenCalculation} Therefore, the K point holes may represent the majority of the hole concentration in MoSe$_2$/WSe$_2$ heterobilayer.
-The fast decay is a clear indication of efficient carrier-carrier scattering and recombination under room temperature.
+In TMDC bilayers such as WSe$_2$/MoSe$_2$, photoexcitation causes ultrafast interlayer charge transfer \cite{ zhu2017interfacial, ji2017robust, sood2022bidirectional}, as illustrated in Fig.~\ref{fig:mechanism}(a), (b).
+Due to the type-II band alignment, photoexcited electrons move to the MoSe$_2$ layer with lower conduction band minimum (CBM) and holes to the WSe$_2$ layer with higher valence band maximum (VBM), leading to layer-separated charges that are attracted by electrostatic forces.
+Carrier dynamics are validated by complementary trARPES measurements (Extended Data 7) on a separate 3$^\circ$ twisted MoSe$_2$/WSe$_2$ heterobilayer under similar excitation conditions.
+The trARPES results demonstrate that K-point electrons decay with a 0.6 ps time constant while holes at the K point exhibit biexponential decay with a fast $\sim 2$ ps component and a slower $> 5$ ps component.
+The fast decay of K-point electrons reflects the relaxation to the CBM at the Q valley of MoSe$_2$/WSe$_2$ \cite{GillenCalculation}, outside the ARPES field of view, whereas the majority of the hole concentration is located at the K point.